 We have complied with the ethical requirements in accordance with the Code of Ethics for Professional Accountants in the Philippines (Code of Ethics).
-We also complied with the independence requirements in accordance with Part 4A of the IESBA Code.
+We have also complied with the independence requirements in accordance with Part 4A of the International Ethics Standards Board for Accountants (IESBA) Code.